bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 # Predictions for a Fluid Dynamic Model

-A fluid-dynamic model of consciousness is the most falsifiable one, but as a lay-hacker-philosopher rather than a trained neurologist, I can only offer intuition-based tests rather than highly technical ones.
+A fluid-dynamic model of consciousness is the most falsifiable one, but as a lay-hacker-philosopher rather than a trained neuroscientist, I can only offer intuition-based tests rather than highly technical ones.
 Regardless, I expect at least some of the following to be empirically testable.

+I should note that when I started writing this paper, I had no idea about how the glymphatic system functions.
+A user on Biocord pointed this out to me, so most of this paper was written without any idea that neurons are responsible for pumping water around while we sleep.
+This is unlikely to be a coincidence, and makes a fluid dynamic model a lot more likely than I thought before.

 Let's assume that neuron activation disturbs the fluid physically, amplifying and dampening waves through interference patterns at different frequencies.
 That the neural network's signals are the mechanism of vibration, but also compute and transmit information about where to exert these pressures.

 ## Geometric Propagation